anonwins/monero-block-scanner-php/README.md

 ```

 > **IMPORTANT NOTICE:**
-> This library has only been tested with approximately 100 Monero transactions.
-All extracted results were correct in those tests. **HOWEVER, before using this tool in any production or high-stakes environment, you are strongly advised to thoroughly test it yourself with your own addresses and transaction history.** The code may not cover every possible edge case or unusual Monero transaction construction.
-Ensuring the accuracy of results for your use case is **your responsibility**.
-Do not rely on this library without personal verification on a representative dataset.
+> This library has been tested with ~100 Monero transactions and produced correct output in those cases. **HOWEVER: Thoroughly validate it with your own addresses and transaction history before relying on it in production/high-stakes use.** Edge cases or unusual Monero transactions may not be fully covered.
+Always verify accuracy for your data!

-> **Feedback Wanted!**
+> **Feedback wanted:**
-> This project is fresh and experimental—I'm the only person who has tried it so far, right after building it and publishing it to GitHub.
-I would really appreciate any bug reports, suggestions, or ideas about the code, docs, or features.
-If you run into issues, edge cases, or simply have thoughts to share, please open an issue or pull request—community feedback at this early stage is extremely helpful!
+> This is early and experimental.
+If you find bugs, have suggestions, or see edge cases, please open an issue or PR—community testing and review is extremely valuable at this stage.

 ## API Reference